swarris/2023-04-20-long-reads/_episodes/06-validation.md

 > ## Visualizing the results
 > Use Tablet to view the alignments.
 > ~~~
-> ./tools/Tablet/tablet
+> ~/tools/Tablet/tablet
 > ~~~
 > {: .bash}
 > You might need to sort the SAM file: Tablet will report this if necessary.
 You can do this with samtools:
 >~~~
->./tools/samtools-1.9/samtools view -b -o mapping.bam mapping.sam
+>samtools view -b -o mapping.bam mapping.sam
->./tools/samtools-1.9/samtools sort -O SAM mapping.bam > sorted.sam
+>samtools sort -O SAM mapping.bam > sorted.sam
 >~~~
 >{: .bash}
 > Open Tablet and load the reference plus a SAM file.
 For each of the three results files, visually check: